 CAR-T cell therapy is as a type of immunotherapy that teaches T cells to recognize and destroy cancer.
-CAR-T cell therapy has demonstrated promising results in a range of patients from young and old.
+CAR-T cell therapy has demonstrated promising results in a range of patients across the globe.
 In some patients, this can lead to the total elimination of the cancer.
 In others, there is a significant improvement of the disease.

 For those who are facing cancer, it is important to answer the question “What is CAR-T?”
 This guide will answer the most common questions about CAR-T cell therapy for readers who want to understand this novel technology platform for treating cancer.